matiwan3/LEDisplay/README.md

 <br>
 <br>

-**Issues**
+<h2><p align="center">Issues</p></h2>

-1. Running clock through the shell, while closing ssh connection, breaks the command in shell and closes clock program rom running.
-To resolve it use clock running in the background
+1. Running clock through the shell, while closing ssh connection, breaks the command in shell and closes clock program from running.
+To resolve it use clock running in the background method
 _a) Using 'nohup'_
 ![image](https://github.com/matiwan3/project-LEDisplay/assets/93386476/0f0d7d71-6b01-4667-94e5-3851c362cefb)
 _b) using 'tmux'_